opral/monorepo/documentation/why-inlang.md

 ---
-title: Design principles
+title: Why inlang?
-href: /documentation/design-principles
+href: /documentation/why-inlang
 description: Learn more about the design principles behind inlang.
 ---